Extra Points: The Real Deal

 They’re that good.

 Forget that it’s Shaka Smart’s first season.
 Forget that they have 10 freshmen.
-Stop trying to make excuse for why this is fake.
+Stop trying to make excuses for why this is fake.

 We’ve tiptoed around it all season long.